-Monitoring Area Malfunction Criteria 'Other' Emission Control Systems Executive Officer approval required for proposed strategy, Engines utilizing emission control through intake airflow or cylinder charge characteristics: may monitor the intake valve shaft (incl. all segments) instead of airflow, cylinder charge, or individual valve(s)/flap(s) Default (Limp-Home) Mode MIL and fault code storage required, when emissions impact or OBD system performance is changed (includes controller failures) General OBD Requirements - Full vs. Extrapolated OBD MY 16+ (excluding alternate fueled engines) • OBD requirements from 1971) applies to all engine ratings in all engine families. • Tracking requirements from 1971) applies to all engine ratings in all engine families. • Option-1: • MY 22+ to meet all tracking requirements and • Demonstration testing of 15 Executive officer selected monitors for MY 22/23 Option-2: • MY 22+ to meet racking requirements with some exemptions (active and stored 100-hour array) and • MY 24+ to meet all tracking requirements In-Use Performance Ratio (IUPR) MY 24+ • 0,100 for the diesel catalyst warm-up strategy • 0.500 for the gasoline CSER cold start catalyst heating monitor • 0,100 for crankcase ventilation (CV) system monitors (interim 2024-31) • 0.300 for all other monitors Interim lower ratios allowed for: • Alternate fueled engines: 0,100 for all (2024-25) monitors. • PHEVs (2022-27): 0,100 for first 3 years of certification for monitors requiring Engine operation after which MY 24+ requirements apply
+Monitoring Area Malfunction Criteria 'Other' Emission Control Systems Executive Officer approval required for proposed strategy.
+Engines utilizing emission control through intake airflow or cylinder charge of may monitor the intake valve shaft (incl. all segments) instead of airflow, cylinder charge, or individual valve(s)/flap(s) Default (Limp-Home) Mode MIL and fault code storage required, when emissions impact or OBD system performance is changed (includes controller failures) General OBD Requirements - Full vs. Extrapolated OBD WY 22-23 to meet tracking requirements with some exemptions (active and stored 100-hour array) and - WY 22+ to meet all tracking requirements with some exemptions (active and stored 100-hour array) and In-Use Performance Ratio (IUPR) MY 24+ 0.100 for the diesel catalyst warm-up strategy 0.500 for the gasoline CSER cold start catalyst heating monitor 0.100 for crankcase ventilation (CV) system monitors (interim 2024-31) 0.300 for all other monitors Interim lower ratios allowed for: 4.
+Alternate fueled engines: 0.100 for all (2024-25) monitors.
+PHEVs (2022-27): 0.100 for first 3 years of certification for monitors requiring Engine operation after which MY 24+ requirements apply